 For contact information for walters Tours, visit www.walterstours.com.

 You can pick up a local sim card at the airport; it’s inexpensive and the best way to stay in touch.
 Go with MTN.
 They seem to be represented even in the most remote areas of Africa.
 The currency is Ugandan Shilling; draw some cash from the ATM to use as you go.
 Once you venture further into the country, you will need it.
 To help with calculations download the XE app to your phone.
 Carry scarves.
-You’ll need them to wrap around yourself at the Mosque, Temple and even the market.
+You’ll need them to wrap around yourself at the Mosque, Temple and market.